-Drew Sims is Chief Executive Officer and Chairman of the Board of Sotherly Hotels, Inc., and has served in this capacity since leading the company’s initial public offering in 2004 as MHI Hospitality Corporation.
+Drew Sims is Chairman of Sotherly Hotels Inc. Before his appointment to his current role, Mr. Sims served as the Company’s Chief Executive Officer and Chairman of the Board since leading the company’s initial public offering in 2004 as MHI Hospitality Corporation through 2019.
 Previously, Mr. Sims had served as president of MHI Hotels Services following a seven year term as Vice President of Finance and Development, during which he was instrumental in the purchase and renovation of several properties that drove the growth of MHI Hotels Services in the 1990s.
 Mr. Sims’ association with Sotherly Hotels and MHI Hotels Services continues a family tradition in the hotel industry which began with his father, Edgar Sims Jr., who founded MHI Hotels Services as Maryland Hospitality, Inc. in 1957.

 Mr. Sims is a graduate of Washington and Lee University, with a bachelor’s degree in commerce.
 Mr. Sims currently serves as a director for Chesapeake Hospitality and previously served on the Franchise Advisory Board for Hilton Hotels.
 He is also involved in the community as a former trustee and basketball coach for Walsingham Academy.

-Tony Domalski is chief financial officer and vice president of Sotherly Hotels, Inc. Mr. Domalski had previously served as the company’s chief accounting officer since joining the company in 2005.
+Tony Domalski is Chief Financial Officer & Secretary of Sotherly Hotels, Inc. Mr. Domalski previously served the Company as CFO & VP as well as Chief Accounting Officer since joining Sotherly in 2005.
 Previously, Mr. Domalski served as chief financial officer for SwissFone, Inc., a Washington, D.C.- based telecommunications company.
 While at SwissFone, Mr. Domalski assisted in a management-led buyout of the U.S.-based international wholesale division of Swisscom AG.
 Prior to his tenure at SwissFone, Inc., Mr. Domalski held several other senior financial positions in the telecommunications and hospitality industry and spent nine years at a local public accounting firm.
 Mr. Domalski is a member of the American Institute of Certified Public Accountants and a graduate of the University of Maryland, from which he received his bachelor’s degree in accounting and finance.

 Board of Directors